United States v. Texas (S.B. 8 litigation)

 The Department of Justice subsequently filed an emergency application in the Supreme Court, asking the Court to vacate the Fifth Circuit’s stay of the preliminary injunction.
 CAC filed another amicus curiae brief in support of the United States, urging the Court to grant the emergency application and lift the Fifth Circuit’s stay.

-The Supreme Court agreed to hear the case but refused to block the law’s enforcement in the interim.
-The Court, however, will not directly examine the constitutionality of S.B.
-8, but will instead consider whether the United States can bring suit to challenge it.
-CAC filed a third amicus curiae brief in support of the United States, explaining that the government undoubtedly has the authority to sue in this case.
+The Supreme Court agreed to hear the case limited to the issue of whether the United States could sue to stop S.B.
+8, but refused to block the law’s enforcement in the interim.
+CAC filed a third amicus curiae brief in support of the United States.

-All three of CAC’s briefs focus on why the United States has authority to sue Texas in this case even in the absence of a statutory cause of action.
-In support of this argument, our briefs make two main points.
+All three of CAC’s briefs focused on why the United States had authority to sue Texas in this case even in the absence of a statutory cause of action.
+In support of this argument, our briefs made two main points.

-As for principles of federalism, our briefs explain how our constitutional structure protects state sovereignty while also making the Constitution the “supreme Law of the land.”
-In this case, Texas has flouted the rule of federal supremacy, intentionally crafting a state law that deprives Texans of their long-established Fourteenth Amendment right to a pre-viability abortion.
-Under such circumstances, permitting the federal government to intervene in defense of that right helps preserve the Constitution’s delicate balance between state and federal power.
+As for principles of federalism, our briefs explained how our constitutional structure protects state sovereignty while also making the Constitution the “supreme Law of the land.”
+In this case, we explained, Texas has flouted the rule of federal supremacy, intentionally crafting a state law that deprives Texans of their long-established Fourteenth Amendment right to a pre-viability abortion.
+Under such circumstances, permitting the federal government to intervene in defense of that right would help preserve the Constitution’s delicate balance between state and federal power.

 October 6, 2021